compphylo/compphylo.github.io/index.md

 meta-barcoding approaches will be implemented in the software package MESS designed by I. Overcast.

-* What kind of data it uses: MESS requires population-level sampling (5-10 individuals per species) at the scale of the whole community.
+* What kind of genetic data it uses: MESS requires population-level sampling (5-10 individuals per species) from a local community or multiple local communities.
+This can be at a variety of scales ranging from a microbial community within a host individual, a locally sampled plot targeting everything from a taxonomic group, to a regional assemblage that emerged via disersal and/or local speciation.
 Currently only single locus data is supported, so community metabarcoding projects would be quite appropriate.
+Other data types can be included but are not required (abundances, per taxon trait metrics, and phylogenetic information.
 * Documentation: [MESS documentation](https://pymess.readthedocs.io/en/latest/)
 * Software: [MESS GitHub](https://github.com/messDiv/MESS)
+* Reference: Overcast, I, Emerson, BC, Hickerson, MJ.
+(2019).
+An integrated model of population genetics and community ecology.
+Journal of Biogeography, 46: 816-829. [https://doi.org/10.1111/jbi.13541](https://doi.org/10.1111/jbi.13541)

 ### Multi-DICE
 multi-taxa demographic inferences using hierarchical models in the R packages